 Each day, every student spends time in a tutorial, a group of two to five students with similar learning needs and objectives.
 In the tutorial, teachers focus on:

-- Orton-Gilingham approach for reading instruction
+- Orton-Gillingham approach for reading instruction.

 - Vocabulary and comprehension skills at the word, sentence, and passage level, using Lindamood-Bell’s Visualizing and Verbalizing Method®

 - Direct instruction and practice in executive function skills and strategies, which helps students to become independent learners

 - Significantly increasing students’ language arts performance level so they can transition to grade-appropriate situations with little or no support services